Vitalini/running-cats/README.md

 2. Use arrow keys or WASD to move your cat
 3. Try to catch cats smaller than yours (with lower numbers)
 4. Avoid cats larger than yours (with higher numbers)
+5. Hide behind islands to change your cat's number after 8 seconds
-5. Press SPACE to activate invulnerability (when available)
+6. Press SPACE to activate invulnerability (when available)
+7. Eat 3 cats to earn the invulnerability ability
+8. The timer only appears when you're hiding behind an island
+9. Leaving an island resets the timer when you return
-6. Compete for the highest score on the leaderboard
+10. Compete for the highest score on the leaderboard

 ## 🏗️ Project Structure